The van Kampen obstruction and its relatives

 We also give a recipe for computation of $H^{2n}(\bar X)$, where $\bar X=(X\x X\but\Delta)/(\Z/2)$, the group that contains $\theta(X)$ (Theorem 3.8).
 In particular, this provides an easily verifiable sufficient condition for the vanishing of $\theta(X)$. \enddefinition

-\definition{Linkless embeddings} An odd-dimensional analogue $\eta(X)$ of $\theta(X)$ turns out to be a complete obstruction to linkless embeddability of the $n$-polyhedron $X$ into $\R^{2n+1}$ (Theorem 4.2).
-We call an embedding $g$ of an $n$-polyhedron $X$ in $\R^{2n+1}$ {\it linkless} if every two disjoint closed subpolyhedra of $g(X)$ can be separated by an embedded $(m-1)$-sphere; variants of this definition are discussed in \S4.
+\definition{Linkless embeddings} An odd-dimensional analogue $\eta(X)$ of $\theta(X)$ turns out to be a complete obstruction to linkless embeddability of the $n$-polyhedron $X$ into $\R^{2n+1}$ (Theorem 4.2). \footnote{Added in v5: This is not quite true of $\tta(X)$ as defined in the published version of this paper, but true of its modified version $\tta'(X)$.} We call an embedding $g$ of an $n$-polyhedron $X$ in $\R^{2n+1}$ {\it linkless} if every two disjoint closed subpolyhedra of $g(X)$ can be separated by an embedded $(m-1)$-sphere; variants of this definition are discussed in \S4.
 (Nonexistence of linkless embeddings is also known as ``intrinsic linking'' in the literature.)

 In fact, the principal initial motivation of this paper, coming from \cite{MS}, was to find a method of ``local'' computation of $\theta(X)$, which would take into account such information as $\theta(L)$ and $\eta(L)$, where $L$ runs over the links of all simplices of some triangulation of $X$.
 While this is not quite achieved at this point, some simple connections between embeddability and local linking phenomena are given by Lemma 3.7, which is folklore, and by Proposition 4.6.
 The latter is used to give yet another proof that the $n$-skeleton of the $(2n+3)$-simplex admits no linkless embeddings in $\R^{2n+1}$ (Example 4.7) --- based on the fact that the $(n+1)$-skeleton of the $(2n+4)$-simplex does not embed in $\R^{2n+2}$ even ``modulo 2''. \enddefinition